Shahtarov/Shahtarov/README.md

+---

 # 💫 About Me:

-🌐 Hi, I'm Roman Shahtarov, and I work as a front-end developer.
+🌐 Hi, I'm Roman Shahtarov, and I'm front-end developer.

 🔭 I love to travel, read books, and meet new people.
 Talking about coding and sharing what I know is something I really enjoy.